project-agonyl/agonyl-utils/README.md

-# agonyl-utils
+# Agonyl Utils
-Assorted set of Javascript utilities that can used for developing tools and services for A3 Online
+Assorted set of NodeJS utilities that can used for developing tools and services for A3 Online.